ExperimentalHypothesis/atma-fm/README.md

 https://atma.fm/channel2-128k

-#### Public API endpoints
+#### API endpoints
 For fun I have created a couple of endpoints.
-All of them are GET endpoints that return JSON format and status code 200 for success.
-They can be used to get info about currently played song, playlist, artists or albums for each channel.
+All of them use GET method and all return JSON format and status code 200 for success.
+They can be used to query info about currently played song, playlists, artists or albums for each channel.

+ GET endpoint for current song:
+    -api/song => return song details from cue file for both channels -api/song/channel1 => return song details from cue file from channel1 -api/song/channel2 => return song details from cue file from channel2

+GET endpoint for playlist:
-- /api/song => returns details about currently played song on both channels
+    - api/playlist => returns last 10 songs played on both channels
+    - api/playlist/channel1 => returns last 10 songs played on channel1
+    - api/playlist/channel2 => returns last 10 songs played on channel2
-- /api/song/channel1 => returns details about currently played song on channel1
+    - api/playlist/channel1?songs=N => returns last N songs played on channel1 (N must be integer)
-- /api/song/channel2 => returns details about currently played song on channel
+    - api/playlist/channel2?songs=N => returns last N songs played on channel1 (N must be integer)

+GET endpoints for artists:
+    - api/artists => return all artists for both channels
+    - api/artists/channel1 => return all artists played on channel1
-- /api/playlist?channel=1&songs=10 => return 10 last played songs on channel 1
+    - api/artists/channel2 => return all artists played on channel2

+GET endpoint for albums:
-- /api/playlist?channel=2&songs=10 => return 10 last played songs on channel 1
+    - api/albums/<artist_name> => return all albums of particular artist with channel where they are played on

-- /api/